-In the multinet market, the margin requirement consists of two parts:
+In the multinet market, the margin requirement consists of three parts:

 - 1. Collateralised price difference: The result of the theoretical exchange rate loss on open positions calculated on the basis of trading prices and closing prices (negative price difference). - 2.
-Initial margin: Value to cover risks expected until the position is closed.
+Initial margin: Value to cover risks expected until the position is closed. - 3.
+Concentration margin: Value to cover risks due to concentrated positions.

-There are two types of margin in the derivatives market:
+There are three types of margin in the derivatives market:

-- Price difference: The result of theoretical exchange rate loss/gain on open positions calculated on the basis of trading prices and settlement prices, which is actually settled. - 2.
+- 1. Price difference: The result of theoretical exchange rate loss/gain on open positions calculated on the basis of trading prices and settlement prices, which is actually settled. - 2.
 Initial margin: Value to cover the risks arising from changes in prices until the position is closed. - a.
 For options, a premium margin calculation is applied, which is part of the initial margin. - b.
-For option products, the initial margin includes the so-called "Net Liquidation Value" (NLV), which the option buyer is entitled to and reduces the amount of margin (the total margin value can only be reduced to 0).
+For option products, the initial margin includes the so-called "Net Liquidation Value" (NLV), which the option buyer is entitled to and reduces the amount of margin (the total margin value can only be reduced to 0). - 3.
+Concentration margin: